balloman/balloman/README.md

 ### Hi there 👋🏿

 Currently a senior at the University of Alabama in Huntsville
-Currently at Amazon as an intern on the Astro team.
+Currently at Siemens as a Dev-Ops Engineer
-Formerly at Abaco Systems
+Formerly an intern at Amazon on the Astro team.

 Check out my LinkedIn! <a href="https://www.linkedin.com/in/bernard-a-842555106/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="https://www.linkedin.com/in/bernard-a-842555106/" height="30" width="30" /></a>